mikkelvalentinsorensen/MikValSor.ImmutableValidator/README.md

-Library for validating that .NET classes are immutable.
+Library for validating that .NET types are immutable.

+## Example:
 ```cs
 class MyClass
 {